Did you know essential oils can be used for sinus infections?

 To do a patch test, dilute the essential oil in a carrier oil and apply a small amount to a patch of skin on the inside of your arm.
 Wait for 24 hours and check for any signs of irritation or allergic reaction.

-If you have any concerns about which essential oils to use for sinus infections or if you experience any adverse reactions to an essential oil, consult with a healthcare provider or a qualified aromatherapist.
+If you have any concerns about which essential oils to use for sinus issues or if you experience any adverse reactions to an essential oil, consult with a healthcare provider or a qualified aromatherapist.

 Leave a comment (all fields required)